 - The specific antibody-enzyme conjugate is added to the solution.

 - A substrate for the enzyme is added

 - Spectrometry is used to detect the generated chromophore

-- Same procedure as but
+- Same procedure as

 - A surface plate is coated with capture antibodies (not the patient's antibodies).